sandbox-bio/sandbox.bio/app/src/tutorials/terminal-basics/steps/Step1.md

 <Execute command="ls" />

-You should see two files, one of which is `orders.tsv`, which contains data about restaurant <Link href="https://github.com/TheUpshot/chipotle/">take-out orders</Link>.
+You should see three files, one of which is `orders.tsv`, which contains data about restaurant <Link href="https://github.com/TheUpshot/chipotle/">take-out orders</Link>.

 In the next step, we'll start exploring that data.